LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 When the installer is finished, it will automatically close itself.
   -  If you chose the default `PatchedBa2` folder for your output, navigate to that folder, select all the archives inside, Copy them (right click > copy, or Ctrl+C).
 Then navigate to `Magnum Opus/mods/[NoDelete] Workbase Optimized Textures` and paste the archives here (right click > paste, or Ctrl+V).

+Due to how Wabbajack works, you only need to do this step ONCE.
+The `[NoDelete]` flag will prevent Wabbajack from ever deleting this mod during updates, so you will never have to redo this step unless you delete it yourself.
+Huzzah!

 *Many thanks to Rux616 for the Workbase Improved installer, please do go show him some love and endorse his work.*

 ---